-Small businesses are becoming targets for more and more cybercriminals seeking to access sensitive data, and they are well aware that small businesses have limited resources or personnel dedicated to systems security.
-To combat cyber-attacks, the Department of Homeland Security established October as National Cyber Security Awareness Month to educate the public about cyber security.
+Small businesses are becoming targets for more and more cybercriminals seeking to access sensitive data, and they are well aware that small businesses have limited resources or personnel dedicated to systems security. cybersecurity for small business to combat cyber-attacks, the Department of Homeland Security established October as National Cyber Security Awareness Month to educate the public about cybersecurity.

 Educate your employees on safe social media practices at work and ensure that you have a firm set of rules governing employee conduct online.
 Some employees might be introducing competitors to sensitive details about your firm’s internal business.
 Employees should be taught how to post online in a way that doesn’t give away any trade secrets.
 Safe social networking can avoid serious risks to your business.
 Also, training staff not to be duped by browser alerts such as “you require a plugin to view this content” should be a constantly updated cybersecurity measure.

 Control access to your company’s computers and network components.
 Prevent access or use of business computers by unauthorized individuals.
 Laptops can be particularly easy targets for theft, so make sure they are stored and locked up when unattended.

 Regularly backup the data on every computer used in your business.
 Critical data includes word processing documents, spreadsheets, databases, financial files, human resources files, and accounts receivable/payable files.
 Backup data automatically if possible, or at least weekly.